Frijol/climate-change/GLOSSARY.md

 a form of ethanol that can be made from any woody material, such as walnut hulls and lumber waste

 ## CFCs
-chlorofluorocarbons, present in Freon and harmful to the earth's ozone
+chlorofluorocarbons, also called halocarbons, contain fluorine, bromine, and chlorine.
+They are harmful to the earth's ozone and notably present in Freon [Clark]

 ## CO2
 Carbon dioxide